 Exploring Cathedral Valley in Capitol Reef National Park is one of my most memorable experiences in any national park!
 It had everything that I could hope for including adventure, remoteness, iconic scenery and even a hike and become one with nature.
 This trip does, however, require some advance preparation.
 Make sure to read through this guide so you to can have an epic adventure exploring all 57.6 miles of Cathedral Valley in Capitol Reef National Park.

 The first thing that you should do is make sure you have a vehicle that is up to this challenge.
 It is HIGHLY recommended that you have a high clearance 4×4 vehicle.
 I understand that you love your car and it handles great but there are things that cars just don’t do well in.
 A great example is the Harnett Road River Fjord.
 Vehicle clearance is extremely important during river crossings because if you get water into your intake, you can almost guarantee your engine to “Hydro-Lock” leaving you with a car that no longer runs, a massive tow bill and a major vehicle repair.
-Check out this article and learn a few basics for river crossings.
 Other dangers include deep ruts and soft sand, all of which helps to have a high clearance 4×4.
 Visitors each year get the great idea to take this road in their cars and end up with a massive tow bill and an overall bad experience.
 Having said this, I think this road is very manageable in the right vehicle.
 Make sure that you leave with a full tank of gas, safety/first aid kits, tools for minor vehicle repairs and extra food and water.
 It is also a great idea to practice the buddy system.
 This means that you go out with a friend who also has a high clearance 4×4.
 If someone was to break down, you have someone there who can help.
 Remember that you are not driving on a busy interstate with thousands of cars passing and cell service here.
 We spent an entire day in Cathedral Valley and only saw 1 other vehicle the entire day.

 Your trip should start at the Capitol Reef Visitor Center.
 This is a great place to get information about road and river crossing conditions and the weather report.
 Weather can make a dramatic difference in road conditions!
 Make sure to pick up a copy of the booklet “Self-Guided Auto Tour of Cathedral Valley” at the visitor center and make sure you reference it while driving the Cathedral Valley Loop.
 Thre are several side roads along the way and not having directions can easily have you lost in a very remote area.
 Now we are ready to hit the road and explore Cathedral Valley.